 - 1) Proposals will be assessed for overall responsiveness.
-Proposals deemed non-responsive will be eliminated from further consideration. - 2) A proposal evaluation committee (PEC), made up of at least three state employees or public officials, will evaluate specific parts of the responsive proposals. - 3) The Submittal Forms, from each responsive proposal, will be sent to the PEC.
-No cost information will be shared or provided to the PEC. - 4) The PEC will independently evaluate and score the documents based on the degree to which they meet the stated evaluation criteria. - 5) After independent scoring, the PEC will have a meeting, chaired by the procurement officer, where the PEC may have a group discussion prior to finalizing their scores. - 6) The evaluators will submit their final individual scores to the procurement officer, who will then compile the scores and calculate awarded points with factoring in any preferences.

-- 7) The procurement officer may ask for best and final offers from offerors susceptible for award and revise the cost scores accordingly. - 8) The state will then conduct any necessary negotiations with the highest scoring offeror and award a contract if the negotiations are successful.
+Proposals deemed non-responsive will be eliminated from further consideration. - 2) A proposal evaluation committee (PEC), made up of at least three state employees or public officials, will evaluate the technical portion of all responsive proposals. - 3) The Submittal Forms, from each responsive proposal, will be sent to the PEC.
+No cost information will be shared or provided to the PEC. - 4) The PEC will independently evaluate and score the documents based on the degree to which they meet the stated evaluation criteria. - 5) After independent scoring, the PEC will have a meeting, chaired by the procurement officer, where the PEC may have a group discussion and will identify the highest-ranking offerors. - 6) The state will conduct interviews and demonstrations as outlined in Section 4.09. - 7) The PEC will have a meeting, chaired by the procurement officer, where the PEC may have a group discussion prior to finalizing their scores.
+The evaluators will submit their final individual scores to the procurement officer, who will then compile the scores and calculate awarded points as set out in Section 5.03. - 8) The procurement officer will calculate scores for cost proposals as set out in Section 5.08 and add those scores to the awarded points along with factoring in any Alaska preferences. - 9) The procurement officer may ask for best and final offers from offerors susceptible for award and revise the cost scores accordingly. - 10) The state will then conduct any necessary negotiations with the highest scoring offeror and award a contract if the negotiations are successful.

 SEC.
-4.02 EVALUATION CRITERIA
+5.02 EVALUATION CRITERIA